Getting Started

 Warning

-Look at the PAROL6 control board page.
+See the PAROL6 control board page for more information.

 First startup